 The hip Church Street Social restaurant and cafe is a popular haunt for guests staying and visitors from outside of the hotel.
 We spent a few mealtimes here, enjoying a hearty brunch of ‘Egg Hopper Florentine’, fruit platters, pastries and ‘Cinnamon French toast’.
 It was a feast of colourful and flavoursome food.
 Caffeine fans will be pleased with the high quality coffee on offer from “Whight and Co.
 Ruby Harvest”.
 The freshly ground Ceylonese beans are 100% Arabica, organically grown in Sri Lanka and single origin.
 Tea, freshly made juices and mocktails are also available.
 In keeping with much of Galle, the hotel do not serve alcohol, however guests are welcome to bring their own without corkage charge.

 From the a la carte lunch and dinner menu at Church Street Social you can choose from a wide range of Sri Lankan and international dishes.
 I recommend trying the Cadju Nut & Green Pea Curry (one of the Teardrop Group’s signature dishes), a mild and creamy vegetarian dish with a fragrant and nutty flavour.
 For dessert we enjoyed the light and palate-cleansing Chilled Mango & Papaya Crumble.

 Stylish, thoughtful and affordable I can see why Fort Bazaar Hotel is becoming popular with guests of every age.
 It is the perfect Sri Lankan retreat for rest, relaxation and recuperation while exploring the busy Galle Fort area.

-More information and book a table at Plot here.
+More information and book a room at the Fort Bazaar Hotel here.